flushpot1125/pingponggame_from_bjseditorv4beta2/README.md

 Babylon.js Editor has been updated as wonderful WebGL contents editor like Unity.

 The repository is an example of Babylon.js Editor project.

+Environment :  Babylon.js Editor v4.0 beta7 or later

 # Make environment of Babylon.js Editor